shivamgarg444/Cyclistic-Case-Study/README.md

 ## Data

-* **Data source** : [Public data](https://divvy-tripdata.s3.amazonaws.com/index.html) from Motivate International Inc. (Divvy Bicycle Sharing Service from Chicago) under this [license](https://www.divvybikes.com/data-license-agreement).
+* **Data source** : Public data from Motivate International Inc. (Divvy Bicycle Sharing Service from Chicago) under this [license](https://www.divvybikes.com/data-license-agreement).
-* Cyclistic’s historical trip data (2013 onwards) available in .csv format.
+* [Cyclistic’s historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html) (2013 onwards) available in .csv format.
 * **Our date range** : May 2020 to April 2021 (608MB data)
 * The dataset has individual ride records consisting of ride start-end date & time, station information, bike type, rider type (casual/member).
 Rider's personally identifiable information has already been omitted.
+* Data uploaded to Google Cloud Storage(GCS) for importing large files.

 ## Processing and Cleaning

-* Data imported into **BigQuery** for manipulation and analysis using SQL.
+* Data imported from GCS into **BigQuery** for manipulation and analysis using SQL.
 * Visualizations will be developed in **Google Data Studio**.
 * Datatypes made consistent and then consolidated into one view using [this query](https://github.com/shivamgarg444/Cyclistic-Case-Study/blob/main/uncleaned_compile.sql).
 * To assist in analysis, 4 new columns were added (start point location, end point location, ride start day name and ride duration in seconds).